jobs.ac.uk - Great jobs for bright people

 3 Your last position was in Singapore.
 How did this location factor in your decision and how did you go about looking for a job abroad?

-There are many resources now, and it is easy to see various positions advertised on the internet.
+There are many resources now, and it is easy to see various positions advertised online.
 This also means that there are many applicants for every position, so it’s important to be as impressive as possible.
 In 1997, job advertisements were featured in journals and you had to apply in writing!

 4 Many people may be in the middle of a job search, and even considering moving their academic careers abroad.
 Were there any steps you took that you feel others may benefit from?